 Roses That are Hard to Kill

-Whenever the topic of hardy roses to grow comes up, there are a few that come instantly to mind.
-They include the Home Run roses, the Knock Out rose bushes and the Morden/Agriculture and Agri-Food Canada (AAFC) roses.
+Whenever the topic of hardy roses to grow comes up, there are a few that instantly come to mind.
+They include the Home Run roses, the Knockout rose bushes, and the Morden/Agriculture and Agri-Food Canada (AAFC) roses.
 All of these are bred to be hardy rose bushes and have proven themselves in some tough climatic conditions, not to mention pretty bad soil and care conditions, making them ideal roses for beginner gardeners.

 Most of the hardy types are considered shrub or climbing rose bushes.
 The best choices for easy care roses that are hard to kill are those that are grown on their own roots, otherwise known as own root roses.
 These roses can die back all the way to the ground and whatever comes back up is true to that desired rose, whereas grafted rose bushes that suffer severe dieback can have the top part die off and the hardier rootstock take over.